-17. In addition to section 12 (above), parents/guardians and spectators at events will:
+- 17. In addition to section 12 (above), parents/guardians and spectators at events will: - a.
+Encourage Athletes to compete within the rules and to resolve conflicts without resorting to hostility or violence - b.

-- b.
 Condemn the use of violence in any form - c.
 Never ridicule a participant for making a mistake during a competition or practice - d.
 Respect the decisions and judgments of officials, and encourage Athletes to do the same - e.
 Support all efforts to remove verbal and physical abuse, coercion, intimidation, and sarcasm - f.
 Respect and show appreciation to all competitors, and to coaches, officials and other volunteers g.
 Never harass competitors, coaches, officials, parents/guardians, or other spectators